kprevas/ronin/Tutorial.md

   * Implement a page which displays a snippet of each post, with a link to the full post and some text indicating how many comments have been left on the post.
   * Using the `findSortedPaged()` method, display posts 20 at a time on the `AllPosts` page.
   * Using the `findWithSql()` method, show "previous" and "next" links on the `ViewPost` page.
-  * Implement user authentication by using the built-in support described [[here|User Authentication]].
+  * Implement user authentication by using the built-in support described [here](User-Authentication.html).
   * Refactor the comments display to a separate controller method and view, and use blocks to include it in the `ViewPost` page.
 Use AJAX to refresh just the comments display when the user leaves a comment.

-If you need some help with these exercises, or just want to see more examples of how to use Ronin, download and examine the full [[sample RoBlog application|Sample Application]].
+If you need some help with these exercises, or just want to see more examples of how to use Ronin, download and examine the full [sample RoBlog application](Sample-Application.html).

    [3]: http://gosu-lang.org/downloads.shtml